happeneddr9/STM32F0-YM2151-VGMPlayer/README.md

 - It'll calculate how many VGM files at the beginning.

 ## Glitches & Problems
-- *It have a unknown error in DC power jack circuit part, this error have burned me two voltage regulator and one YM2151.
+- *It have a unknown error in DC power jack circuit part, this error have burned my two voltage regulator and one YM2151.
 If you ordered PCB throught schematic doucment of this project, Please DON'T use the DC Jack for power supply, but the micro USB port on the board!*
 - *In a few cases when you unplug the SD card at runtime, the "SD Cards error handler" may not work, the program will be stuck here*
 - *Transcend SD Card needs to Reconnect the power before initialization, and I didn't design a circuit for SD card power control.*